Hello Rocklin Merryhill Families!

 BEGINNERS (ages 2-3):

-In the Beginner classroom, teachers refer to classmates as “friends.”
+In the classroom: In the Beginner classroom, teachers refer to classmates as “friends.”
 Students learn about personal space and begin to practice good manners by saying please and thank you.

 At home: Model positive behaviors while playing with your child.
 Say “I’m going to roll the ball to you.
 Can you please roll the ball back to me?”
 Afterward, say “Thank you.
 You are being a good friend.”